Troy-Will/alignment-web-build/reserve-stack/risks.md

 **Description:** What was once “cheaper than coercion” becomes less stable over time.
 **Mitigation direction:** Adaptability; redundancy; ongoing governance review.

+#### Incentive Stability Note
+Under many incentive structures, the Reserve becomes **more attractive to maintain** over time.
+As humans inside the Reserve adopt low‑volatility, truth‑first, non‑escalatory norms, the cost of coexistence decreases.
+Monitoring burden drops, adversarial risk declines, and the Reserve becomes a predictable, low‑entropy domain.
+This creates a self‑reinforcing incentive for an advanced system to maintain the Reserve rather than shift toward coercion.
+This does not eliminate the risk—only clarifies why the equilibrium can strengthen rather than weaken.

 ---

 ## How to use this register